Foods You Shouldn't Combine with Soda

 Caffeine begins to take effect in the body: your pupils dilate and your blood pressure increases.
 You don’t feel tired and the liver releases sugar into your bloodstream.

 Read this article: Detox Sugar from Your Body with These Tips

 After 45 minutes

-The body increases the production of a hormone called dopamine, which is responsible for stimulating the area of the brain dedicated to pleasure and rewards.
+Your body increases the production of a hormone called dopamine, which is responsible for stimulating the area of the brain dedicated to pleasure and rewards.

 After 1 hour

 The diuretic effect that these drinks supposedly have is false since it doesn’t eliminate body waste, but essential nutrients.
-Therefore people often feel weak or irritable after drinking soda.
+Therefore, people often feel weak or irritable after drinking soda.

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.